 People greet each other with a hearty ‘Xin Nian Kuai Le’ (‘Happy New Year’) in the new year.

-Houses are cleaned from top to bottom; the aim is to sweep out any bad luck from the old year and clear the way for good luck.
+Before the new year, houses are cleaned from top to bottom; the aim is to sweep out any bad luck from the old year and clear the way for good luck.